-Gilead was the region on the east side of the Jordan River where two and one half tribes (Gad, Reuben and Manasseh) decided to settle when the Israelites were about to cross over into the promised land on the west side of the river.
-The Israelites had been careful to go around the regions Moab and Ammon (descendants of Lot) as God had directed.
-At that time the Amorites attacked them and Israel defeated them and obtained the land which became Gilead.
+Gilead was the region on the east side of the Jordan River.
+Two and one half tribes (Gad, Reuben and Manasseh) of Israel decided to settle there when the Israelites were about to cross over into the promised land located on the west side of the river.
+The Israelites had been careful to go around the regions of Moab and Ammon (descendants of Lot) as God had directed.
+At that time the Amorites attacked them and Israel defeated them and obtained the land which then became Gilead.

 Jephthah's father had relations with a harlot and Jephthah was the result.
 His father had other sons and they rejected Jephthah as an illegitimate heir to their father's land.
 Jephthah left home and became a valiant, mighty warrior.
 When the Gileadites were attacked by the Ammonites later, they asked Jephthah to come back and lead the cause.